 Malaysia Apr 2011/Feb 2014

-Malaysia was the main destination on our first backpacking trip into Asia with the kids (We had spent almost a day here in transit earlier, but I don’t count that!).
+Malaysia was the main destination on our first backpacking trip into Asia with the kids (We had spent almost a day here in Seramban on a stopover earlier, but I don’t count that!).
 The main purpose of our trip was to visit Simon’s family.
 Our first stop was Penang, to visit with his Grandmother, who he hadn’t seen for years.
 Neither I nor the kids had ever met her before.
 In hindsight our timing could not have been better as she passed away suddenly only weeks later.

 The rest of our trip included Cameron Highlands, Perhentian Islands and Kuala Lumpur.
 We stayed in cheap accommodation, ate from the supermarket and travelled on public transport.
 We had a great time.
 If I ask my kids about their favourite travel experience, I am fairly sure they would say one from this trip.